aurycat/UdonPortals/README.md

 One potential way of fixing this is to have colliders behind the portal turn off when the player is inside the portal trigger, on the front-side of the portal.
 However, implementing this would require logic specific to your world and your use case, so I have not included that in the prefab.
 I may try to implement some "built-in" solution for this eventually, but for now, you're on your own!

+## Known Issues

+- I made portals in VRChat, so clearly I have some issues.
+- Players canot walk through the portal when they are using holoport mode to move.
+I'm not aware of a good way to fix this; if you have an idea, post it on [Issue #4](https://github.com/aurycat/UdonPortals/issues/4)!
+- Recursive rendering is not supported.
+I have no plans to attempt to implement it right now (even though it would be really cool).

 ## Credits

 Created by aurycat.
 Thanks to Nestorboy, Merlin, kingBigfootia, Esska, and my patient friends who helped me test it over and over :)

-Check out my "Portals Prefab Demo" world on VRChat to see some examples of what you can make with this prefab.
+Check out my [Portals Prefab Demo](https://vrchat.com/home/world/wrld_c6dc655d-e665-4a26-abc9-da0617257bc0) world on VRChat to see some examples of what you can make with this prefab.

 This prefab is released under the [MIT license](https://mit-license.org/).
 Attribution is not required, but much appreciated!